Employer Payroll Contributions

-Salaries are paid on monthly basis on the last day of the month.
+Salaries are paid monthly on the last day working day of the month.

-A 13th salary is required at the end of the year and is equivalent to one month’s pay.
-A 14th salary is also mandatory if the GDP is over 4.5%.
-Both bonuses are tax-free.
+A 13th salary is required at the end of the year and is equivalent to one month’s pay (Aguinaldo).
+The Christmas bonus is not subject to tax and social security contributions.

 There are 10 public holidays.

 All employees are entitled to up to 26 weeks of paid sick leave per year and must provide a medical certificate within 48 hours of the first day of sickness.